 It’s probably not hot news that the user experience across blockchain-based services and applications is not great, yet.

 Part of the reason for this malaise is such that entrepreneurs in the space still mainly build for nerds and themselves.
-This fact in turn is due to the current technical fundamentals that make it very hard to actually design and build on-par experience for the mainstream.
+This fact in turn is due to the current technical fundamentals that make it very hard to actually design and build on-par experiences (compared to conventional, centralized services) for the mainstream.

-In this second post I like to further explore the fundamental reasons for the above and the implications for the user experience.
-Today, I will explore an alternative to the very conventional sign-up pattern used in centralised services.
-You can find the first part here.
+In this post I like to explore the fundamental reasons for the above and the implications for the user experience.
+This is part one of a two-part article.

 • • •